9 Advanced Functional Training Exercises

 1. Place a dumbbell on your thigh while seated on a bench, then raise it to your shoulder.
 Slowly recline on the bench while maintaining a neutral grasp on the weight at your shoulder.

-2. Put your feet firmly on the ground, slightly arches your back, and draw your shoulder blades inward.
+2. Put your feet firmly on the ground, slightly arch your back, and draw your shoulder blades inward.

 3. Squeeze your core